eads/hhdcpython/README.md

 [Fork the repository for the class project](https://github.com/eads/hhdcpython#fork-destination-box) so you have your own copy of the code to hack on.

+{FORKING SCREENSHOTS/GIF}

 (You might think it's weird to digress into Git and version control so quickly.
 But this tutorial is meant to mimic a professional setting, and you're going to struggle a bit with version control in a professional setting.)

 ### Install the code on PythonAnywhere

-* Create bash session
+Create bash session

+{SCREENSHOT OF CREATING BASH SESSION}

-* Clone repo
+Clone repo

+{SCREENSHOT OF CLONING REPO}